system76/tech-docs/src/models/thelio-mira-r3/repairs.md

     - **3:** `CPUOUT0` - to the splitter board (on the top crossbar) connecting to both [CPU fans](#replacing-the-cpu-fans).
     - **4:** `CPUIN0` - to the `CPU_FAN` header at the top of the motherboard.
     ![CPU fan header on motherboard](./img/motherboard-cpu-fan-header.webp)
-    - **5:** `DATA0/1/2/3` - to SATA ports #1/#2/#3/#4 on the motherboard, highlighted green below.
+    - **5:** `DATA0/1/2/3` - to SATA ports #0/#1/#2/#3 on the motherboard, highlighted green below.
         - The ports are located next to the top GPU slot.
         - These connectors provide data transfer for the 2.5" drive slots.
     ![SATA connectors on motherboard](./img/motherboard-sata-headers.webp)
     - **6\*:** `PFP0` - to the [power button receptacle](#troubleshooting-the-power-button) on the front panel.
     - **7\*:** `USB0` - to the `JUSB1` header on motherboard, highlighted red below.
     ![USB connector on the motherboard](./img/motherboard-usb-header.webp)
-        - The `F_USB1` port is located above the four SATA ports.
         - On the Thelio-IO board, the row of four pins plugs in, while the row of five pins hangs off the back and does not plug in.
         - This connector provides fan control and firmware updates.
     - **8\*:** `PMB0` - to the `+PLED-` and `+PW-` pins (the four top-left pins of the `F_PANEL` header) on the motherboard.
-        - On the motherboard, the red wire goes on the middle-left and the black wire goes on the middle-right.
+        - On the motherboard, the red wire goes on the inner-left and the black wire goes on the inner-right.
+The corresponding black wires go on the outer-left and outer-right.
         - The `F_PANEL` header is at the bottom right of the motherboard.
     ![Power LED & power switch headers on motherboard](./img/motherboard-power-sw-led-headers.webp)
-    - **\*** For all connectors with multi-colored wires plugging into the Thelio-IO board, the red wire goes on the right side (viewing from the front of the computer.)
+    - **\*** For all connectors with multi-colored wires plugging into the Thelio-IO board, the red wire goes on the top side (viewing from the front of the computer.)

 ## Troubleshooting the power button: